scala/scala-swing/README.md

 - In Java Swing all components are containers per default.
 This doesn't make much sense for a number of components, like TextField, CheckBox, RadioButton, and so on.
 Our guess is that this architecture was chosen because Java lacks multiple inheritance.
-  In scala.swing, components that can have child components extend the Container trait.
+  In scala-swing, components that can have child components extend the Container trait.
 -  Layout managers and panels are coupled.
 There is no way to exchange the layout manager of a panel.
 As a result, the layout constraints for widgets can be typed.
   (Note that you gain more type-safety and don't loose much flexibility here.
 Besides